YAC: Bridging Natural Language and Interactive Visual Exploration with Generative AI for Biomedical Data Discovery: Reflection

-If you consider the current application state of YAC to be the program the user is constructing, then the way that state is built is through sequences of actions: through free text queries and user interface actions.
+\textit{How can programs be modified?} Users construct YAC's application state through sequences of free text queries and UI actions.
 This sequence of actions constructs a custom dashboard that can be further interacted with.
 The current version of YAC focuses on this initial construction and exploration process.
 However, since we are storing these action sequences in a structured format, the tool is well-positioned to support further modifications.
 For instance, the visualization dashboard could be shared as a standalone chat-free interface that users can browse and filter.
-The whole conversation state could also be shared with a different user, allowing them to continue the conversation from where the first user stopped, or modify the previous actions that user made.
+Conversation state could also be shared with a different user, allowing them to continue the conversation, or modify previous actions.

 However, there are limits to the customizability of the visualization dashboard.
 YAC, intentionally, does not expose the full visualization grammar to the user.
 The adjustment widgets, as the name implies, allow minor adjustments of the visualization.
 They do not support arbitrarily changing visual encodings or data transformations.
 The filtering logic in YAC also currently imposes constraints.
 Multiple filters are assumed to be combined to create an intersection.
 E.g., find users who are male \textbf{and} have an age over 60.
 However, if you instead want to find all donors who are male \textbf{or} have an age over 60.
 This is not currently possible.
 This level of internal logic is not exposed to the user.
-However, we can still expand the capabilities of the underlying system with additional features without fully exposing complex technical details to the user, such as JSON specifications.
+However, we can still expand the capabilities of the underlying system with additional features without fully exposing complex technical details to the user.